-Eighty-eight per cent of our recent graduates have gone on to further study or have successfully secured positions with high-profile organisations across a range of industries, including manufacturing, retail, finance, the public sector and consultancies.
 Recent graduate destinations include: Barclays, BT Group – Openreach, CSC, EMIS, Ernst & Young, Fujitsu, Goodrich ISR Systems, Imagination Technologies, Microsoft and PepsiCo.

 Our standard entry requirements are listed below.
 Lower offers can be made based on demonstrated interest and aptitude for the subject (typically AAB).

 A-level: AAA including Mathematics or Computing, excluding General Studies.

 IB: 35 points overall, with 18 points at higher level to include 5 points in higher level Mathematics.

-English language requirements: GCSE English Language grade C (or above) or an equivalent recognised English Language qualification e.g. IELTS: 6.0 overall with at least 5.5 in each component of listening, reading, speaking and writing.
+GCSE English Language grade C (or above) or an equivalent recognised English Language qualification e.g. IELTS: 6.0 overall with at least 5.5 in each component of listening, reading, speaking and writing.

 All undergraduate applications should be made through the Universities and Colleges Admissions Services (UCAS).

-If you require any further information please contact our admissions team, e: firstname.lastname@example.org t: +44 (0)113 343 5821.
+If you require any further information please contact our admissions team, e: firstname.lastname@example.org t: +44 (0)113 343 5440.